 For all the ways that your food can contract germs and disease-causing microbes, your immune system seriously deserves a round of applause for keeping you so well protected.
 But sometimes, it’s possible that your food was just a little too contaminated for your stomach’s liking and that is when it can give you a serious case of diarrhea.

 It could’ve been leftovers that have begun to decay, or produce that wasn’t washed properly, or perhaps the food was left to sit outside the refrigerator for far too long.
-You should know that all of these reasons make for very strong diarrhea triggers.
+You should

 Prevent it: This may seem like we’re stating the obvious, but we can’t emphasize on this point enough – wash your groceries, greens, fruits, and meats thoroughly after you buy them.
 Make sure to cook them for a long time to kill those harmful viruses and bacteria and do not allow the temperature of your food to fluctuate between hot and cold too often.
 Additionally, remember to throw away leftovers after a day; these are usually the best breeding grounds for diarrhea-causing microbes.